Making an electric violin

 Guarneri violin and the Australian Chamber Orchestra

-Posted by jerry on February 4th, 2007 — Posted in Journal, Music
+Posted by Jerry on February 4th, 2007 — Posted in Journal, Music

 It might be hard to imagine a small wooden box with a handle on it being worth AUS$10million – but when it’s a Guarneri violin the sound is priceless.
 The un-named benefactor of the Australian Chamber Orchestra obviously knows a thing or two about violins.
 They have to be played in order to keep their tone and suppleness.
 So rather than just keep it in a museum, the mystery buyer of this wonderful instrument has decided to share it with the world.
 And if it hasn’t been played for fifty years, its tone will just get better over the next several months as Richard Tognetti – lead violinist of the Australian Chamber Orchestra gives it a thorough workout on a tour starting next week.
 The Australian Chamber Orchestra is playing in Canberra on 10 Feb.